 The best avenues to combat these threats are education, communicating technology policies often, and keeping security front of mind with fake phishing and regular reminders about current cybersecurity threats.

 Then there are threats where the person involved has more foresight and malicious intent.
 This involves employees, former employees and others with access to your organization who engage in fraud, theft and sabotage of your systems and information.
 Few business leaders like to think about these insider threats, but ignoring them will leave your business more vulnerable.
 Executives and owners need to control their risk and mitigate threats and vulnerabilities as much as possible.

 Create clear-cut security policies

 All your existing employees and any future employees can benefit from a document that details your security policies.
 The type of policies you include will vary according to the nature of your business.
-However, we will use emails as an example, for which you may provide your employees with instructions to avoid opening links or attachments from unknown email addresses.
+Let’s use an email policy as an example: You might provide your employees with instructions to avoid opening links or attachments from unknown email addresses.
 When policies are documented clearly and shared for easy reference, negligent insider threats are less likely to happen.

 Generate different levels of access

 Depending on the size of your business, it’s unlikely that employees at all levels need to access the same type of information.
 Of course, it’s easy to state that all employees can access the same information and make them sign an NDA.
 However, the greater the number of people who can access information, the more chances there are for errors and oversights to occur.
 Instead, create access levels that are granted on a need-to-know basis.
 If an employee doesn’t need to know something, they shouldn’t be able to access that specific document or secure server.

 Document termination procedures

 Presumably, you performed a background check before hiring an employee.
 You probably checked references and also used a little intuition when choosing to bring someone aboard.
 However, when that person resigns or is asked to leave, a clear-cut list of job termination related tasks should begin immediately.